theryan722/AireOS/README.md

 An open source operating system developed in .Net.

 ### Project Status
-This project is in active development, and contributions are welcome (see below).
+This project is currently inactive.
 This project is also extremely early in development, and most code is not properly commented (or at all) or organized, but bug reports are welcome.

 ### What is this?
 Simply put, AireOS is an operating system being developed in .Net on the Mono Framework.
 Please see the contributions section if you are interested in helping out!